 Lunch menus will be available in the school newsletter each month.
 Our meals are catered each day, and scholars have a choice of milk.
-If your scholar is lactose-intolerant or has another food allergy, please notify our office right away and provide medical documentation.
-We do have lactose-free milk we can offer scholars, but we do not have alternative meals for scholars at this time.
+If your scholar has a food allergy, please notify our office right away and provide medical documentation.